 Brief History of the Wangiri Blockchain Pilot

 The prototype solution was demonstrated at the RAG conferences in Bonn and Toronto during June 2019.
 A wide number of parties expressed interest in taking part in a proof of concept or pilot.
 The pilot would involve an agreed consortium of CSPs and other interested vendors being granted access to the blockchain solution, and creating a distributed ledger of wangiri numbering data, using their local wangiri blacklist data, which all members in the consortium would benefit from using during the pilot phase.
-The pilot phase is planned to start in August 2019.
+The pilot phase started in August 2019.

 Pilot Success Criteria

 The pilot intends to achieve the following outcomes:

 - Creation of a consortium of CSPs and vendors who would contribute collectively to the creation of a global ledger of wangiri fraud numbering information.